pyrates-neuroscience/PyRates/documentation/doc/source/parameter_sweeps.rst

 ClusterGridSearch
 -----------------

 The ClusterGridSearch class extends PyRates' tools for parameter space investigations with the ability to distribute computations among multiple workstation in a computer network.
-This is especially useful when investigating high-dimensional parameter spaces that require large parameter grids which might exceed the hardware capacities of a single workstation.
-In the following example we present the same parameter space invetigation as presented above, yet utilizing PyRates' ClusterGridSearch module.
+This can be used to compute large parameter grids that might exceed the hardware capacities of a single workstation.
+In the following example we present the same parameter space investigation as above, yet utilizing PyRates' ClusterGridSearch module.

 1) Initialization: A cluster computation consist of two components, the cluster initialization and the actual model computation.
 During its initialization a ClusterGridSearch (CGS) object expects a list of computer names in the computer network that will be utilized for the computation.
 Optionally, a compute directory can be specified where all result files, transfer data and configuration files will be stored.
 If no explicit path is provided, a compute directory is created at the same location of the calling python script.::